Updated: Apr 25, 2022

-The blanket of snow over Tomatin has finally lifted and with open arms we welcome the rain and the wind as this opens up new prospects for us to enjoy more walks in the local area... trust us, it wasn't easy trudging up unploughed tracks in two feet deep of snow!
+The blanket of snow over Tomatin lifts around April and with open arms we welcome the rain and the wind as this opens up new prospects for us to enjoy more walks in the local area.
+Join us as we stride through the daffodils rising through the green grass.

 As the days grow longer, we have been taking to the local area and rediscovering many local routes that we love but haven't been able to access for a while.
 Pop across to www.melfortestate.com/tomatinwalks and using the interactive maps, you can discover some of our preferred paths.

 The health benefits of going out walking cannot be questioned and there is something very therapeutic about seeing and watching wildlife and taking in the stunning scenery around us.

 The first route takes you from the heart of the village up into Distillery Wood, which is a commercial forest named after the distillery which you can see as you walk around the north edge.
 This short walk gets your heart going as its quite an incline up to the top of the hill - however its worth it as you will enjoy far reaching views over the Strath before heading back down past the Tomatin Viaduct

 If you are staying at Turin Nurin, we have also mapped out a walk which takes you from the Allt Neacrath valley and circles the hill where you will almost certainly see a diverse range of wildlife.
 Look out for rabbits and birds of prey on the first half and red deer on the second as you follow the track alongside the ancient 'hill of juniper' reportedly where Tomatin gets its name (Its Gaelic derivative Tom Aitinn translating into hill of juniper).